-We would like to thank the anonymous IEEE Transactions on Services Computing (TSC) reviewers, and the anonymous reviewers of a preliminary conference version of this paper [31] for their insightful comments and suggestions.
-We also thank Gerhard Klimeck, Hoon Ryu, and Rick Kennell for their earlier help with the NEMO3D experiment setup.
-This work was supported in part by the US National Science Foundation (NSF) under Grants 0546173, 0720665, 0721680, 0749140, and 0834529 and by the Purdue Research Foundation under Grant 204533.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the NSF.
+The authors would like to thank the anonymous IEEE Transactions on Services Computing reviewers and the anonymous reviewers of a preliminary conference version of this paper [31] for their insightful comments and suggestions.
+They also thank Gerhard Klimeck, Hoon Ryu, and Rick Kennell for their earlier help with the NEMO3D experiment setup.
+This work was supported in part by the US National Science Foundation (NSF) under Grants 0546173, 0720665, 0721680, 0749140, and 0834529 and by the Purdue Research Foundation (PRF) under Grant 204533.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the NSF and PRF.